Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 • Getting wet

 Cautionary Notes: Booking is required.
 Part of the Dark Cave complex is off-limits and preserved as a conservation site.
-You can find more contact details on the Dark Cave official website.
+The Dark Cave official website has more contact details.

 Cave Villa 3rd Attraction